“…At the National College of Arts (NCA),

 The Renaissance man Bhai Ram Singh; alumnus, faculty and principal at the Mayo School, was an architect, designer, and craftsman who in one short, inimitable lifetime discovered in himself, both a builder and a wood carver.
 Aitchison College, the Lahore Museum and the NCA itself bear testimony to his greatness.

 The history of the NCA is bound up with the incredible legacy of personalities that have emerged from it.
-Nayyar Ali Dada’s eclectic expression bears much of Pakistan’s creative expression in architecture; Professor Emeritus Khalid Iqbal gave us the sensitive soul of the Punjab in painting; Zahoor ul Akhlaque the reflective artist, left behind an imperishable legacy; Mian Ijaz ul Hassan’s works of art and Mian Salahuddin the ceramist generated provocative controversies; Nayyara Noor, whose music and voice has touched the hearts of generations; Graphic Designers Niaz Ali Shah and Ahmad Khan established the technical, perceptual, theoretical peripheries of publicity and graphic design and what is now called Visual Communication Design.
+Nayyar Ali Dada’s eclectic expression bears much of Pakistan’s creative expression in architecture; Professor Emeritus Khalid Iqbal gave us the sensitive soul of the Punjab in painting; Zahoor ul Akhlaq the reflective artist, left behind an imperishable legacy; Mian Ejaz ul Hassan the painter and Mian Salahuddin the ceramist paved the way for exploring new avenue in their respective disciplines.
+Nayyara Noor, whose music and voice has touched the hearts of generations; Graphic Designers Niaz Ali Shah and Ahmad Khan established the technical, perceptual, theoretical peripheries of publicity and graphic design and what is now called Visual Communication Design.
 Professors and artists the likes of Professors Salima Hashmi, Colin David, Saeed Akhtar and Muhammad Asif trained entire generations that studied at the NCA.
 Such has been the contribution of others, such as Professors Kamil Khan Mumtaz, Javed Najam, Tanveer Hussain, Abdul Rehman Khan, Shehrazad Alam and Bashir Ahmed who are all pioneers in their fields.
 The Textile Design Department was established under the leadership of Professor Abbassi Abidi, who later on became the Principal of the NCA.
 The product designer Professor Qadir Bakhsh, the founding father of the department of Product Design established a venerable reputation nationally and internationally; as did Ustad Mohamed Ali with his fine woodcarvings.
 Shirin Pasha, the film-maker with the sensibility of a painter who founded the department of Film and TV; Professor Iqbal Hassan the eternal academic who took charge of teaching art history and headed the department that can rightly be called the intellectual backbone of studio programmes offered at the NCA.

 We believe that the cutting edge of creativity and expression is to be discovered within ourselves and for that we individually nurture the potential in each student.
 We teach our students to reject nothing, to examine everything; they are taught how to think but never what to think.
 In this lies freedom, ours and theirs.
 Expression is to be discovered within ourselves and for that we individually nurture the potential in each student.